danielharrell/does_music_move/does_music_move.md

 And the talk has a point.
 For if we didn't hear music move, would we hear music at all?
 Without movement, music would seem no more than a succession of sounds, the next following the last in time.
-To hear music in this succession, then, means hearing the next sound follow the last not just in time, but in space. ---The kind of space that allows what we hear to quicken and slow, rise and fall, depart and return.
-Or to move, in sum, the way that music does.
+To hear music in this succession means hearing the next sound follow the last not just in time, but in space. ---The kind of space that allows what we hear to quicken and slow, rise and fall, depart and return.
+Or to move, in sum, the way we hear music move.

 But there is also a problem with this sort of talk, despite its point.
 And it is this problem that I wish to discuss in my lecture tonight.
-I have divided it into two parts.
-In the [first part][part one], I will explain what I take the problem to be.
+In the [first part][part one] of the lecture, I will explain what I take the problem to be.
 And in the [second part][part two], I will explain why I take the problem to be important.